Anurag-0-1-A/fbeats/README.md

 Each device has a set of connection details that will be used on the actual device to connect to Azure IoT Central and send telemetry.
 1. Click on the Raspberry pi device you have just created.
 2. Click on the Connect button located at the top right corner.
-3. Take note of the ID Scope, Device Id, and Primary key.
+3. Take note of the **ID Scope, Device Id, and Primary key**.
 You will need these values to send the data from the raspberry pi.

 ## STEP3: INSTALLING PYTHON 3
 By default, Raspbian (Stretch version April 2018 and earlier) uses Python 2.
 However, versions 2 and 3 come installed by default.
 We just have to make 1 minor change so that the Pi uses Python 3 whenever we type python into a terminal.
 In a terminal window, enter the following command: